CVMA Race Classes

 Competition Classes

-Formula Lightweight Twins Shootout (8 laps): Formula Twins Rules [Experts Only]
+Formula Lightweight Twins Shootout (8 laps): Formula Twins Rules [Pros & Experts Only]

-Formula Ultra Lightweight Shootout (8 laps): Formula Ultra Lightweight Rules.
-[Experts Only]
+Formula Ultra Lightweight Shootout (8 laps): Formula Ultra Lightweight Rules [Pro, Expert & Amateur]

 Open: Unlimited Displacement.
 Formula Rules.
 [Separate Expert and Amateur Classes]